International Moving Company to the Middle East

-In most Middle Eastern countries you should not import any movies.
+In most Middle Eastern countries, you should not import any movies.
 Communications equipment is not always permitted.
-You don’t want your shipment to be flagged upon inspection, so if you are intending to send anything like recorded materials, streaming players, etc., it is better to bring them with you personally on the airplane.
+You don’t want your shipment to be flagged upon inspection, so if you intend to send anything like recorded materials, streaming players, etc., it is better to bring them with you personally on the airplane.

 It is common for shipments to Middle Eastern countries to be manually inspected.
-In some countries when you send a private container, you should expect to see that container arrive at your destination.
+When you send a private container in some countries, you should expect to see that container arrive at your destination.
 However, in countries with mandatory inspections, do not be surprised if your cargo is delivered on moving vans instead of your container.

 Most countries will allow you to import used goods that are not prohibited without a problem.
 If you send new goods, they are typically charged VAT, similar to American sales taxes.
 VAT is 13% in Egypt, for instance, and 19% in Tunisia.
-You should have lived outside of the country for two years in order to qualify for tax free import.
+You should have lived outside of the country for two years to qualify for tax-free import.

-In Gulf Cooperation Council countries, 5% tax is charged, but in these countries you can send whatever you like whether you lived abroad or not.
+In Gulf Cooperation Council countries, 5% tax is charged, but you can send whatever you like whether you lived abroad or not in these countries.

 You will always need to send a comprehensive inventory list.
 When our movers load your shipment, they will create this list for you.
 This is appended to a customs form (different for each country).
 In general, this list does not need to be translated into Arabic.

 Most Middle Eastern countries will require non-citizens to have some sort of employment contract before moving there.
-Retirement visas are usually not an option, and in order to import a container you will have to either have a long term residence visa or be a returning citizen of the country.
+Retirement visas are usually not an option.
+To import a container, you will have to either have a long-term residence visa or be a returning citizen of the country.

 Moving to the Middle East Checklist

-No matter what country you are moving, you will have to arrange for the legal right for all family members to move there.
-If you have been living in the USA for several years and have gotten married or divorced here, if you have had any children born while you are here, you have to make sure that they are registered citizens.
+No matter what country you are moving to, you will have to arrange for the legal right for all family members to move there.
+If you have been living in the USA for several years and have gotten married or divorced here, if you have had any children born while you are here, you have to make sure they are registered citizens.

-If you are not a citizen of the country you are moving to, you will need to get authorization to work in the country.
-If you company wants to open up a presence in the country, you should start by contacting the commercial attaché to arrange for permits.
-If you want to send a commercial shipment you should also contact them.
+If you are not a citizen of the country you are moving to, you will need the authorization to work in the country.
+If your company wants to open up a presence in the country, you should start by contacting the commercial attaché to arrange for permits.
+If you want to send a commercial shipment, you should also contact them.
 Many times it is easier to work with a partner in your destination country.

 International Shipping Options to the Middle East

 Most of our clients to the Middle East send private containers.
-While the majority send 20’ containers, as this is the typical allowance provided by employers for relocating employees.
-However, many people sending their own belongings will send a 40’ container, especially those who are sending motor vehicles along with their household goods.
+At the same time, the majority send 20’ containers, as this is the typical allowance provided by employers for relocating employees.
+However, many people sending their own belongings will send a 40’ container, especially those sending motor vehicles along with their household goods.

 Sometimes we will prefer to send your vehicle separately from the remainder of your shipment.
-In these cases we will send a car carrier to your address in the USA to pick up your car.
-For most countries you will then meet at a facility near the port of entrance to the country.
+We will send a car carrier to your address in the USA to pick up your car in these cases.
+For most countries, you will then meet at a facility near the port of entry to the country.